toolleeo/cli-apps/README.md

 [cli.club](https://cli.club/) - A collection of the best CLI/Ncurses software covering a wide range of categories from messaging, music, text editing and more.

+[texteditors.org](https://texteditors.org/cgi-bin/wiki.pl?search=HomePage) - A huge collection of links to resources on text editor.
+It contains references to non-CLI programs.

 # <a name="contribute"></a>How to contribute